pablodecm/phd_thesis/src/105_chapter_5.md

 ## Data-Driven Background Estimation {#sec:bkg_est}

-The principal background of this analysis are events with several jets coming from multiple quarks and gluon production from QCD processes.
+The principal background of this analysis is composed of events with several jets coming from multiple quarks and gluon production from QCD processes.
 While simulated observations of multi-jet QCD processes can be generated, and were in fact readily available at the time this analysis was carried out,